grain-lang/grain-lang.org/src/content/docs/guide/07-lists_and_arrays.md

 ---
-title: Collections and Libraries
+title: Lists and arrays
-slug: guide/collections_and_libraries
+slug: guide/lists_and_arrays
 ---

 ## Lists